ringcentral/integration-blog/_posts/2019-02-19-Reading-get-better.markdown

 3. Declare your intent.

 Practice 10: Talk less, listen more
+Making quick decisions and judgment calls will often lead to misdiagnosed solutions, faulty assumptions, narrow perspectives, and misunderstood facts.
+As a result, we deprive others of the opportunity to solve problems on their own.
+When we fail to take time to truly listen, we threaten trust.
+Being truly present provides a safe environment in which people can learn to listen to themselves, assess their own behavior, diagnose their own problems, and come up with their own solutions.
 One of the most profound gifts you can give another human being is your sincere understanding.
+With people, fast is slow and slow is fast.

 Practice 11: Get your volume right
+We all have natural strengths.
+Strengths may like influence, power, intensity, and potency.
+Utilizing and nurturing our quique bundle of strengths is a fundamental part of who we are.
+Whether as talents we were born with or skills we developed over time, our strengths are often our go-to way for getting things done.
+However, we grow accustomed to using certain strengths and rely on those even more.
+And which can start working against us if we have its volume turned too high.

 Practice 12: Extend trust
 Practice 13: Make it safe to tell the truth
 Practice 14: Align inputs with outputs